NativeScript/docs/content/guide/development-workflow/using-packages.md

 ---
-title: Using packages in NativeScript
+title: Using packages (aka, plugins) in NativeScript
 ---

 ### Plugins